Japan’s Hanyu sets Olympic record in short program

 ”I just wanted to show everyone I’m back, I’m here,” Hanyu said.

-Was he ever.
-In what amounted to a spectacular jumping contest complemented by superb spins and intricate footwork amid intense pressure, the top four were magnificent and spotless.
+In what amounted to a high-wire act complemented by superb spins and intricate footwork amid intense pressure, the top four skaters were magnificent and spotless.

-”I probably could get a little bit more points into the program, but not much more,” Fernandez said. ”We’re hitting the limits of figure skating right now.”
+”I probably could get a little bit more points into the program, but not much more,” said Fernandez, who happens to share the same coach with Hanyu, two-time Olympic medalist Brian Orser. ”We’re hitting the limits of figure skating right now.”

 Two-time U.S. champion Nathan Chen, a pre-games favorite, was anything but spot-on.
 He missed on all his jumps, plummeting to 17th place with a tentative and passionless showing.